eralpship/web-dev-workshop/docs/consuming-graphql-apis.md

     }
   }
 `;
 ```

-Several things happening here;
+Several things happened here;

 - We imported `useSuspenseQuery as useApolloSuspenseQuery` from `"@apollo/client"`.
 Normally we don't need to do this.
-This is to avoid confusion between other React-Query's own `useSuspenseQuery`.
-Apollo Client comes with a very similar hook with React-Query.
-Since they have the same name, to avoid confusion I decided to alias `useSuspenseQuery as useApolloSuspenseQuery`.
-Normally if you would be careful to import from correct package, you don't need to worry about this.
+This is to avoid confusion between React-Query's own `useSuspenseQuery`.
+Apollo Client comes with a very similar hook with React-Query and since they have the same name, to avoid confusion, I decided to alias `useSuspenseQuery as useApolloSuspenseQuery`.

 - We created another component in the same file named `ServiceAreaList` and implemented the `useApolloSuspenseQuery` in it.
-Main reason is that `Suspense` and `ErrorBoundary` needs to be handled by the parent of the component which produces either errors or loading state.
+Main reason is that `Suspense` and `ErrorBoundary` need to be handled by the parent of the component which produces either errors or a loading state.

-- Apollo's `useSuspenseQuery` has the same behavior with React-Query's so that we implemented it the same way as our weather api calls from before. `ErrorBoundary` catches the thrown error and renders an `Alert` component from Material UI (MUI).
-While query is loading `Suspense` just shows "Loading..." test for now.
+- Apollo's `useSuspenseQuery` has the same behavior with React-Query so we implemented it the same way as our weather API calls from before. `ErrorBoundary` catches a thrown error and renders an `Alert` component from Material UI (MUI).
+While query is loading `Suspense` "Loading..." is shown as test for now.

-- And finally we defined the query `AllServiceAreasQuery` which is the query from before we did at `main.tsx`.
+- And finally we defined the query `AllServiceAreasQuery` which is the query we defined at `main.tsx`.

-- When we use Apollo Client with typescript, we can call queries with the types we are expecting, then it will return values with correct types.
-See our query hook implementation;
+When we use Apollo Client with Typescript, we can call queries with specified types and Apollo Client will return values with the correct types.
+See our query hook implementation:

 ```ts
 const {